 Official 7 Day National Weather Service Forecast (ORZ030)

-Sunday: Sunny in the morning then becoming partly cloudy.
+Tuesday: Sunny.
+A 10 percent chance of thunderstorms in the afternoon.
 Highs in the mid 70s to lower 80s.
-North winds around 5 mph shifting to the southeast late in the morning, then shifting to the southwest in the afternoon.
+Northeast winds around 5 mph shifting to the southwest in the afternoon.

 Product Disclaimer